petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/creating-and-managing-objects/fields.md

 ![All objects include default system fields, but you can add custom fields.](./fields/images/01.png)

-Liferay provides these field types that correspond to specific data types in the back-end:
+Liferay provides these field types that correspond to specific data types in the backend:

 | Field Types (UI)                                      | Data Type (HEADLESS) | Description                                                                                                                                                                                                                                                                                                          |
 |:------------------------------------------------------|:---------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|